Free Family Fishing!

 An overview of fish in Golden Lake

-Dr. Peter Heinermann, who has a PhD in aquatic biology and is now co-leading the fish committee for GLPOA along with Don Bishop, gave a presentation at the AGM in 2022 where he went through all of the major species of fish that can be found in Golden Lake.
+Dr. Peter Heinermann, who has a PhD in aquatic biology, gave a presentation at the AGM in 2022 where he went through all of the major species of fish that can be found in Golden Lake.
 Click here to view a PDF copy of the presentation or click the image below.

 Fish Surveys Requested